77web/doctrine-postgresql-row-level-security/README.md

 - using: a sql clause which describes the role's access condition

 Then you can use doctrine:migrations:diff or doctrine:schema:create command as usual.
-SQL to enable Row Level Security will be appear in your migration files or be executed on schema creation.
+SQL to enable Row Level Security will appear in your migration files or be executed on schema creation.